 Contact the Best DWI Attorney for You in Harris County TX

 Recognized by his peers for his legal skill and insight, Doug Murphy travels throughout Texas and beyond to talk to other DWI defense attorneys about how they can improve their practices and DWI defense strategies.
 He has represented complex cases that required resources, thought, and skill.
 He knows the criminal system, the prosecutors in Harris County, and will apply his knowledge to your defense.
-If you have been charged with DWI, contact the Doug Murphy Law Firm, P.C. to discuss the specifics of your case today with an experienced, resourceful DWI defense attorney.
+If you have been charged with DWI, contact the Doug Murphy Law Firm, P.C. to discuss the specifics of your case today with an experienced, resourceful and Board Certified DWI defense attorney.